Mr11011/collabo/README.md

 - **BLoC**: Good for complex apps, separates UI from logic.

 **Preference**: **BLoC/Cubit**
 - **Why**: Cubit simplifies state management for my app’s needs (e.g., real-time updates, Kanban).
-It works well with Firestore streams.

 ## 5. Offline Handling
 **Allowing offline use and synchronization**:
 - Enable Firestore’s offline mode to cache data locally.
 - Sync changes when internet returns via Firestore.
-- Use `flutter_bloc` to show offline status and sync confirmation.
+- Use UI feedback like toast message or snack bar to show offline status and sync confirmation or, making a connectivity listner for the internet connectivity of the device and if it detects the signal is lost, show 'No Interenet Connection' Screen.
 - For attachments, cache uploads locally and sync when online.